joshuagalvez11/E-Commerce-Back-End/read.md

 # E-commerce Backend

 ## Description
-The backend functionality for an ecommerce site with routes and a database
+The backend functionality for an ecommerce site with routes and a connected to a database

 ## Table of Contents
 If your README is long, add a table of contents to make it easy for users to find what they need.